qaraqum/About/Readme.md

 Now I want to become a valuable part of the development team, to communicate, succeed and grow together.

-Thank you in advance for taking the time to review my resume.
+Thank you for reading it.
 I look forward to receiving feedback.

-Have a nice day!